lin/lin.github.io/content/about.md

 [A poet](../poems).
 [A designer](../design).
 [A coder](../cs).
 [A gamer](../games).
 [A reader](../books).

 A Logical Phenomenon.
 A Mathematical Object.
 A Curious Mind.
-An Altruistic Maker.
+An Altruistic Maker.x